Aksumite currency: Pre-Christian period

 Aksumite currency were first minted in the later stages of the growth of the empire, when its Golden Age had already begun.
-The minting of coins began around 270, beginning with the reign of Endubis.
+The minting of coins began around 270, beginning with the reign of Endybis.

 Source of materials

 Gold

 Gold seems to have been acquired from a number of sources.
 Gold probably came from Sasu (southern Sudan), as well as more nearby Ethiopian sources, though the latter isn't well documented for the north.
 A gold trade from the southern areas of Ethiopia such as the medieval province/kingdom of Innarya has been attested from the 6th century (i.e. from the writings of Cosmas Indicopleustes) and continued through James Bruce's day (18th century).
-Ethiopian Trade with modern Zimbabwe for gold was also a source.Gold also came from more northerly sources such as Gojjam, Beja lands, and what is now Eritrea, though the latter two are less certain.
+Ethiopian Trade with modern Zimbabwe for gold was also a source.
+Gold also came from more northerly sources such as Gojjam, Beja lands, and what is now Eritrea, though the latter two are less certain.
 However, a recent gold exploration assay in Eritrea has found significant gold deposits at Emba Derho, and deposits are also attested at Zara in central-western Eritrea.